IBM/cp4d-deployment/selfmanaged-openshift/upi/azure/Readme.md

       sed -i "s/you@example.com/<email_id_used_for_creating_certs>/g" pull-secret.json

 4. The above step will create the pull-secret.json file required for the disconnected install.
-This file can taken from the mirror-registry node setup as well.
+This file can be taken from the mirror-registry node setup as well.
 This file will be created as part of the createMirrorRegistry.sh script execution.

-5. Copy the domain.crt file from the mirror_registry node to your terrform execution machine.
+5. Copy the domain.crt file from the mirror_registry node to your terraform execution machine.
 This file path needs to be specified during the execution.

 6. Input all the required values in the variables.tf or create a tfvars files with the required values.
 Please refer [variables.md](./VARIABLES.md) file for more details.